par7133/par7133/README.md

 <b>Swapping</b>: php development for graphic design.

-Please contact info@5mode.com to have full access to Orderman or Editown.
+Please contact info@5mode.com to have full access to Order Dude or Editown.

 ##### My GitHub Statistics